pelias/documentation/leaflet-geocoder.md

 </html>
 ```

-## Add the geocoder search box
+## Add the Search box

 So far, you have referenced the necessary files, initialized Leaflet with a map container on the page, and added data to the map.
-Now, you are ready to add the search box with the Mapzen Search plug-in.
+Now, you are ready to add the Search box from the Mapzen Search plug-in.

-1. Inside the `<script>` tag, and after the `}).addTo(map);` line, initialize a search box with the following code.
+1. Inside the same `<script>` tag, and after the `}).addTo(map);` line, initialize a search box with the following code.
 You must include a valid Mapzen Search API key to make the map load properly.
 If you have obtained your own API key from https://mapzen.com/developers, you can paste it here.
-The key in this tutorial will expire following this event.

     ```js
     var geocoder = L.control.geocoder('search-MKZrG6M').addTo(map);